• Aerospace Medicine in Military Aviation

 Find Out More

-Lt.
-Col. Cynthia E. Brown, USAF, BSC, is the incoming President of the Aerospace Human Factors Association (AsHFA).
+Keith J. Ruskin, M.D., is the incoming President for the Aerospace Human Factors Association (AsHFA).

-Maj.
-Troy P. Faaborg, USAF, will be the new President of the Aerospace Physiology Society (AsPS).
+CDR Welsh is the incoming President for the Aerospace Physiology Society (AsPS).

 Become a Member